George Hodel: Reactions

-Media Coverage
+Media coverage

 In January 2019, the American TV network TNT simultaneously aired two "companion" productions.
 The first, a six-part limited television miniseries titled I Am the Night, is a fictionalized drama focusing on the life of Fauna Hodel and her discovery that her grandfather George Hill Hodel (played by actor Jefferson Mays) was the prime suspect in the Black Dahlia Murder (in real life, Fauna Hodel never met her grandfather in person, though they had one phone conversation in which George informed Fauna that Tamar was residing in Hawaii).
-Scenes for the series were shot on location at Hodel's 1945-50 residence, the historic John Sowden House, built by Frank Lloyd Wright Jr. at 5121 Franklin Avenue, Hollywood, California.
+Scenes for the series were shot on location at Hodel's 1945–50 residence, the historic John Sowden House, built by Frank Lloyd Wright Jr. at 5121 Franklin Avenue, Hollywood, California.

 The second project was an eight-part documentary podcast, entitled Root of Evil: The True Story of the Hodel Family and the Black Dahlia, a Cadence13/TNT production using archival audio and interviews with Hodel family members.
-The podcast includes many of the actual investigative findings and linkage of George Hodel to the Black Dahlia murder, establishing that according to secret police records he, in fact, knew and had dated the victim in the 1940s.
+The podcast includes many of the actual investigative findings and claims linkage of George Hodel to the Black Dahlia murder.

-Both series surmise that Fauna might be both the granddaughter and the daughter of Hodel, though there is no evidence as to who her real father is.
+Both series surmise that Fauna might be both the granddaughter and the daughter of Hodel, though there is no evidence of her father's identity.
 In 1949, George Hodel had been arrested and tried for incest by LAPD; his 14-year-old daughter Tamar accused him of raping her, resulting in a pregnancy she aborted.
 Hodel obtained criminal defense attorney Jerry Giesler and was acquitted after a three-week jury trial.

-The Root of Evil producer Zak Levitt was able to obtain DNA analysis and a review of the results by one of the world's leading experts, which positively eliminated George Hodel as the biological father of Fauna Hodel.
+The Root of Evil producer Zak Levitt was able to obtain DNA analysis and a review of the results by a prominent expert, which positively eliminated George Hodel as the biological father of Fauna Hodel.

 There was also a twenty-minute segment summarizing all these different theories, on the Discovery Channel documentary series The Expedition Files hosted by Josh Gates, on April 23, 2025.